z0rc/dotfiles/README.md

 chsh -s /bin/zsh
 ```

-[Deployment script](deploy.zsh) helps to set up all required symlinks after the
+The [deployment script](deploy.zsh) helps set up all required symlinks after
-initial clone.
-Also it adds cron job to pull updates every midnight and serves
+the initial clone.
+It also adds a cron job to pull updates every midnight and
-as a post-merge git hook, so you don't have to care about updating submodules
+serves as a post-merge git hook, so you don't have to worry about updating
-after successful pull.
+submodules after a successful pull.

-## Zero home presence
+## Zero Home Presence

-It's possible to install dotfiles without creating `~/.zshenv` symlink.
-In
+It's possible to install dotfiles without creating a `~/.zshenv` symlink.
+To do
-order to do so, there should be an environment variable `ZDOTDIR` set to
+so, set the environment variable ZDOTDIR to `<installation dir>/zsh`, e.g.,
-`<installation dir>/zsh`, e.g. `$HOME/.local/dotfiles/zsh`.
-This variable
+`$HOME/.local/dotfiles/zsh`.
+This variable should be set very early in the login
-should be set super early in login process, before zsh starts sourcing user's
+process, before zsh starts sourcing the user's `.zshenv`.
+One possible option is
-`.zshenv`.
-One possible option is to add
+to add:

 ```sh
 export ZDOTDIR="$HOME/.local/dotfiles/zsh"
 ```

 into `/etc/zsh/zshenv`.
-Or you can do it with PAM env module.
+Alternatively, you can set it with a PAM environment module.

-## Vim version
+## Vim Version

-Vim 9.1 or higher is required to support XDG Base Dir Spec.
-In order you use
+Vim 9.1 or higher is required to support the XDG Base Directory Specification.
-all bundled vim plugins, please install vim with python3 and ruby support
+To use all bundled vim plugins, install vim with Python3 and Ruby support
 built-in.

 ## Configuration

-### Git configuration
+### Git Configuration

 Update `~/.config/git/local/user` with your email and name.
-Something like
+It should look like
 this:

 ```ini